 MedRec demonstrates WebLogic Server and Java EE features, and highlights Oracle-recommended best practices.
-MedRec is included in the WebLogic Server distribution, and can be accessed from the Start menu on Windows machines.
-For Linux and other platforms, you can start MedRec from the WL\HOME\samples\domains\medrec directory, where WL\HOME is the top-level installation directory for WebLogic Platform.
+MedRec is optionally installed (select Server Examples in the custom installation) with the WebLogic Server distribution, and can be accessed from the Start menu on Windows machines.
+For Linux and other platforms, you can start MedRec from the WL_HOME\samples\domains\medrec directory, where WL_HOME is the top-level installation directory for WebLogic Platform.

-JNDI Examples in the WebLogic Server Distribution
+2.3.2 JNDI Examples in the WebLogic Server Distribution

-WebLogic Server optionally installs API code examples in

-WL\HOME\samples\server\examples\src\examples, where WL\HOME is the top-level directory of your WebLogic Server installation.
-You can start the examples server, and obtain information about the samples and how to run them from the WebLogic Server Start menu.
+WebLogic Server optionally installs API code examples in WL_HOME is the HOME\samples\server\examples where WL_HOME is the top-level directory of your WebLogic Server installation.
+Select Server Examples in the custom installation.
+You can start the Examples server, and obtain information about the samples and how to run them from the WebLogic Server Start menu.

-New and Changed Features in This Release
+2.4 New and Changed Features in This Release

-For a comprehensive listing of the new WebLogic Server features introduced in this release, see "What's New in WebLogic Server" in Release Notes.
+For a comprehensive listing of the new WebLogic Server features introduced in this release, see What's New in Oracle WebLogic Server.